*Trigger warning: Contains explicit language on the subject of child sexual abuse*

 Bourke likens the behavior to substance abuse.
 There’s no cure for alcoholism or opioid addiction.
 There’s no cure for sex offenders either.
 No way to change their fantasies.
 “We never take anything away in psychology without replacing it with something healthy.
 Their crimes are how offenders got their needs met.
 They were the means through which they coped with stress, sadness, anger, and all the other negative emotions.
 If you are to take away this coping mechanism—maladaptive and harmful as it is—what do we replace that with?”
 If there are no readily available ways to assuage the offender’s response when confronted with stressors, they will go back to their tried and true means of relief—the website, playground, water park, whatever it may be.

 By conservative measures, about 1% of the adult population has some form of pedophilic attraction—representing mostly males.
 Against the total global male population that makes 35 million people.
-It may be that a small fraction of these are going to act against a real child, but even excluding the very old and the very young it encompasses an enormous amount of people across the world who might find pleasure in viewing child sexual abuse content.
+It may be that a small fraction of these are going to act against a real child, but even when excluding the non-participants, this encompasses an enormous amount of people across the world who might find pleasure in viewing child sexual abuse content.
 Arresting and consigning all these people to life behind bars is a naïve initiative if investments and labor are wholly delegated to essentially chasing the horizon.
 So, what can be done?

 In 2018, tech companies reported over 45 million online photos and videos of children being sexually abused to the National Center for Missing and Exploited Children (NCMEC)—more than double what they found the previous year.
 In 2019, it had reached 70 million, and for the first time there were more videos of abuse than photos.
 And this year, child abuse reports have spiked during COVID-19.